Utilities and waste collection

 The bill will be sent to the person responsible.
 If an authority decides to carry out tests over and above those required by the regulations, it has to bear the costs of these tests itself.

-If test results show that the water is unwholesome, because it fails to meet the standards or other requirements, the local authority can insist the water supply is improved.
+If test results show that the water is unwholesome, because it fails to meet the standards or other requirements, the local authority can insist that the water supply is improved.
 If any private supply of water intended for human consumption constitutes a potential danger to human health, a local authority acting under these regulations will serve a notice to the responsible person.
 It is an offence to breach this notice.
 However, the regulations establish an appeal process if you wish to challenge a notice.

 The resale of gas and electricity